gotchabuggs/CPBS7602-Assignment02/README.md

 ---

 ## 3. Logistic Regression
-_Predicting sex from Whole Blood gene expression_
+_Predicting sex from Blood gene expression_

 For each gene, I fit the logistic regression model: